Authors: Greg Clark and Emily Moir

 Cities must also look to take advantage of their new relationship with businesses in order to secure their best possible futures.
 They can do this by:

 - Being business friendly and investment ready.
-Business friendliness is not a code word for tax cuts and low regulation.
-Being business friendly in a deep sense means learning to partner and serve businesses in order to be prepared, agile and competitive in the global marketplace.
-It means ongoing collaboration, relationship-building, and co-advocacy to ensure that the long-term interests of both are achieved.
-Investment readiness on the other hand means cultivating a reliable supply of opportunities for inbound capital (which match investors’ risk appetites and funding demands), and developing a credible and efficient framework and process for investment.
+This means learning to partner and serve businesses in order to be prepared, agile and competitive in the global marketplace, as well as cultivating a reliable supply of opportunities for inbound capital and a credible and efficient framework and process for investment.

 - Drawing inspiration and lessons from the private sector, and borrowing techniques and tools.

 - Collaborating with business for hugely beneficial outcomes.
 City-business partnerships have the potential to enhance innovation, governance and competitiveness.

 - Seeking support from the corporate world to negotiate desired future outcomes with higher tiers of government.

 - Welcoming diverse and international populations.
 The presence of a talented workforce is a major consideration for businesses deciding where to locate.

 - Remaining mindful of their distinctiveness from business, and the separate but complementary roles that cities and businesses each have to play.